 The image below outlines the differences between qualitative and quantitative research, and how they meet in the middle to create a mixed methods strategy.

 We'll explore this in more detail next.

 Qualitative vs. Quantitative Research

 While qualitative research describes consumer perceptions, attitudes, and trends, quantitative research records empirical data that confirms or rejects subjective findings.
-Quantitative data is numerical and records undisputable events that occurred with the organization, whereas qualitative data is descriptive and relays what customers are saying or thinking about your business.
+Qualitative data is descriptive and relays what customers are saying or thinking about your business.
+Quantitative data is numerical and represents undisputable events that occurred with the organization.

-Additionally, quantitative research generalizes data from large sample populations, while qualitative research typically uses smaller ones.
+Quantitative research also generalizes data from large sample populations, while qualitative research typically uses smaller ones.
 That's because numerical findings are stronger when tested on a larger sample size.
-In comparison, it's much easier to analyze qualitative data when interviewing a smaller sub-section of your target audience.
-It can be tedious and time-consuming to manually go through thousands of customer reviews when a focus group can represent the ideas of your customer base.

 In general, quantitative research gathers and measures numerical data to offer narrow, focused results, while qualitative research gathers verbal and open-ended data to offer broader, big-picture results.